 With On-Street Bikeway and Multi-Use Trails, improve and fully fund the street maintenance and sweeping program.
 Establish the highest priority for allocation of street sweeping resources to sweeping all bike routes and bike lanes in response to 311 requests and a minimum of four times a year.
 Multi-use trail sweeping should be performed on a regular basis and as requested.
-Street Maintenance has one sweeper dedicated to bicycle lanes and to respond to 311 requests; typically bikeways are swept as part of regular road sweeping.

 Measurement: Request the annual data on frequency of scheduled sweeping for the on-street bikeway and multi-use trail network, along with the number and location of spot sweeping requests based on 311 call volume.
 Establish a database to track trends and provide data that can be used refine scheduled sweeping and maintenance budget request.
-This monitoring action could be completed by the City's bikeway coordinator.